espoon-voltti/vekkuli/README.md

 ## Technical overview

 The application consists of
+- Frontend (React, TypeScript)
+  - Citizen UI
+  - nginx for proxying requests to API-Gateway and Service
 - API-Gateway (Node.js, TypeScript, Express)
   - handles AD SAML authentication and stores the session in a cookie and in redis
   - proxies other API requests to the service, passing the valid user session as a signed JWT token